 1950s Style Coats for Sale

 Every winter, a handful of vintage reproduction jackets and long coats are sold.
-They are more fashionable than warm for very cold climates, so I prefer looking for vintage or classic coats and jackets in more durable materials such as trench coats, tweed jackets, wool overcoats, and suede bomber jackets.
+They are often more fashionable than warm for very cold climates, so I prefer looking for vintage or classic coats and jackets in more durable materials such as trench coats, tweed jackets, wool overcoats, and suede bomber jackets.
 Adding a faux fur collar can instantly transform a classic coat into a vintage treasure.
-Shop 50s style coats and jackets.